SolomonPerkins/solomonperkins.github.io/_posts/2016-03-26-Graduates-Your-Resume-Needs-Validation.md

 1. Attend school (college preferably) and get straight A's
 2. Then create that perfect 1-2 page resume with a dashing CV as if it was written by the queen herself.
 3. Apply to the top companies.
-The prepare for the interview by looking at yourself in the mirror and swat the answers to the most common interview questions - Repeat until.
+Then prepare for the interview by looking at yourself in the mirror and swat the answers to the most common interview questions - Repeat until.
 4. Turn up to your interview like a king: dress code shaper than a razor, spotless resume and speaking like the queen's representative.

 <br/>